kevinkuja/day-one/README.md

 ## 🚀 Overview

 Day One allows artists to tokenize their growth metrics as ERC-20 tokens, and fans to buy, sell and follow based on those tokens.
-This frontend provides:

-- Full integration with Lens Protocol primitives: accounts, follows, token‐gated follow rules, and metadata.
-- A simple marketplace: mint and burn ArtistTokens by sending GHO to the artist's Lens Account.
+This backend provides the smart contracts

+## Contracts Overview

+### PriceEngine.sol
+Manages dynamic token pricing for artists based on their metrics.
+Calculates liquidity released from decreasing metrics, adjusts prices for increasing metrics using available liquidity (`treasuryGHO - releasedLiquidity`), applies a scaling factor if liquidity is insufficient, and deducts used liquidity from the treasury.

+### ArtistToken.sol
+An ERC20 token representing an artist's value, integrated with `PriceEngine` for dynamic pricing.
+Supports minting tokens (requiring GHO payment) and burning tokens (refunding GHO).
+Enforces a maximum supply, adjustable by the owner within defined limits.

+### ArtistTokenFactory.sol
+A factory contract for deploying `ArtistToken` instances for different artists.
+Creates tokens with specified name, symbol, max supply, price engine, and artist address, ensuring consistent token creation.

+### MockYieldPlatform.sol
+A mock contract for testing `PriceEngine`.
+Simulates a yield platform by handling GHO deposits, withdrawals, and yield generation, enabling liquidity interaction tests.

 ---